HarshaB45/SSABNUrban/README.md

 matplotlib==3.6.3

 # How to Run
-Upload the datasets to the designated folder and run the script.
+Upload the datasets to the designated folder and run SSABNUrban.ipynb